Bloom-host/BloomDocs/docs/no-support-servers/ark.md

 1. Open the EPIC GAMES client and start ARK Survival Evolved.
 2. Once you get to the menu click on HOST/LOCAL then click on Play Single Player.
-3. Once the Play Single Player option loads click the TAB button on your keyboard to open the game console, then type the following command: `open serverip:7777` (For example: open `66.55.44.33:7777`).
+3. Once the Play Single Player option loads click the TAB button on your keyboard to open the game console, then type the following command `open serverip:7777` (For example: open `66.55.44.33:7777`).
 This will connect you to your ARK server.
 On EPIC GAMES you connect to the server using port 7777, but on Steam you connect using the query port 27015.

 ### Connecting through the multiplayer tab on ARK Survival Evolved